wp-plugins/wp-simple-firewall/readme.txt

 == Changelog ==

+= 1.2.1 =

+*	ADDED:		New Feature - Login Wait Interval.
+To reduce the effectiveness of brute force login attacks, you can add an interval by which WordPress will wait before processing any more login attempts on a site.
+*	CHANGED:	Optimized some settings for performance.
+*	CHANGED:	Cleaned up the UI when the Firewall / Login Protect features are disabled (more to come).
+*	CHANGED:	Further code improvements (more to come).

 = 1.2.0 =

-*	ADDED:		New Feature: **Login Protect**.
+*	ADDED:		New Feature - **Login Protect**.
 Added 2-Factor Login Authentication for all users and their associated IP addresses.
 *	CHANGED:	The method for processing the IP address lists is improved.
 *	CHANGED:	Improved .htaccess rules (thanks MickeyRoush)
 *	CHANGED:	Mailing method now uses WP_MAIL